kyung-lee-official/nestjs-control-panel/README.md

 Another pitfall you need to be aware of is where relationships are involved.
 For example, someone who has the permission of **UPDATE_MEMBER** can update the member's belonging groups, but he doesn't have the permission of **UPDATE_MEMBER_GROUP** to add or remove members from the group.
 From the perspective of the member, he can update his own belonging groups, but from the perspective of the group, he can't update the group's members.
 This makes the permission system inconsistent.
 To solve this problem, we better separate the ability of updating the member's belonging groups out of the **UPDATE_MEMBER** permission, and consist with the **UPDATE_MEMBER_GROUP** permission only to control the group's members.

+We also need something we can used to limit the scope of a permission, **member-group** therefore comes in handy.
+For example, **UPDATE_MEMBER_IS_FROZEN** permission can be limited to a member-group, so that a group owner can only update the **isFrozen** field of a member of his group.
+Logically, the owner should not be able to freeze himself, this can be done by using two strategies: either use a 3rd party permission management library like CASL (conditional permissions), or add condition codes to the service that implements the conditional permission manually, so that the owner can't freeze himself.

+There is a rule that should be followed when designing a permission system: members with the same sensitive permissions should not be able to update each other.
+For example, if two members have the permission of **UPDATE_MEMBER_IS_FROZEN**, they should not be able to update each other's **isFrozen** field.

 ## Internal Members

+### Common Compliance

+-   Any newly created (including seeded, signed-up) member must be assigned to the `everyone` member-group, and cannot be removed from the `everyone` member-group.
+-   member-group name must be unique.
+The server should incrementally name the new member-group if the name already exists.
+-   Each member-group has a owner.
+By default, the creater will be added to the member-group and the owner will be assigned to the creater.
+-   member-group owner can't remove himself from the member-group.
+-   The owner of a member-group can be transferred to another member of the member-group by admin.
+-   Only admin can freeze or unfreeze a member-group owner, then admin will be assigned to the owner of the member-group.
+-   Only admin can delete a member-group owner, then admin will be assigned to the owner of the member-group.

+-   Any newly created (including seeded, signed-up) member must be assigned to the `default` member-role, but members are allowed to be removed from the `default` member-role.
+-   member-role name must be unique.
+The server should incrementally name new member-roles if the name already exists.
+-   The `admin` member-role must be verified before performing any actions.
+-   The `admin` member-role has full permissions and `admin` member-role cannot be frozen or deleted.
+The `admin` member-role's permissions cannot be changed.
+-   The `admin` member-role must have and only have one member, and can be transferred to another member, this action can only be performed by the `admin` member-role. `admin` member-role can't be transferred to a frozen member.
+-   The `default` member-role has permission `GET_MEMBER_ME` and `default` member-role cannot be deleted.

+-   All members can't freeze themselves.

+-   All email must be saved in lower case.

 ### member-server-settings